 Can a Student Apply for a Conference Visa to Canada?

-Yes, students can apply to attend a conference in Canada.
+Yes, students can apply for a Canada conference visa to attend a conference in Canada.
 You’ll need to show that the event is related to your study area.
 A letter from your school can help prove this.
 Make sure your papers clearly explain why you’re going and how it connects to your education.

 If your passport is about to expire, you should renew it before applying for a visa.
 Canada requires that your passport be valid for the full stay.
 If it expires too soon, they may reject your visa.
 Always check the passport date before starting your application.